 Trump was just going to climb the Empire State Building and start swinging from the TV antenna up there and claim everything was his.

-It was unorthodox, and it was, you know, I might have even said he wasn't played by the rules, but what I I didn't mean an official rule book.
+And it was, you know, I might have even said he wasn't played by the rules, but I didn't mean an official rule book.

 I mean conventional wisdom, standard ordinary operating procedure.